Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Introduction

-We present a neural urban terrain reconstruction framework for online end-to-end elevation mapping with measurable uncertainties using sparse LiDAR observations (Fig. \ref{fig:cover}).
-We design a novel approach to pre-process the point cloud frames.
-It maintains a group of statistical point features to represent the height distribution of points at each cell, enabling robust and efficient integration of new and history point frames.
-A Bayesian-GAN model is trained to generate dense elevation maps with minute details from the noisy and sparse point features based on the prior knowledge of urban terrain structures.
-The model additionally provides the reconstruction uncertainty for each grid, which can further improve the robustness of various downstream tasks.
-Compared with the state-of-the-art approaches \cite{elevationcupy,stolzle2022reconstructing,hoeller2022neural}, our approach provides robust dense reconstruction results with minute terrain details and uncertainty estimations while introducing less computational burden.
-Our main contributions include: \begin{itemize} \item We propose a novel framework for robust online neural terrain reconstruction to generate dense elevation maps from noisy and sparse LiDAR observations. \item We design a novel points pre-processing approach to represent and maintain the point features with a high data utilization rate and computational efficiency. \item We develop a Bayesian-GAN model that recovers the urban terrain structures with minute details and provides the pixel-wise reconstruction uncertainty. \item We conduct extensive experiments on our approach for high-quality terrain mapping with real-time performance on an AGX Xavier, demonstrating its benefits to downstream robotic tasks. \end{itemize}
+This letter focuses on the urban terrain reconstruction task using elevation maps.
+We present an end-to-end framework for online neural dense elevation mapping with measurable uncertainties using sparse LiDAR observations (Fig. \ref{fig:cover}).
+A novel point cloud pre-processing approach maintains a group of statistical point features to represent the height distribution of the points inside each grid, enabling efficient integration of point frames.
+A generative Bayesian model then returns dense elevation maps with detailed terrain structures from the noisy and sparse point features based on the prior knowledge of urban environments, outperforming the traditional approach \cite{elevationcupy} in several urban scenarios.
+Compared with the state-of-the-art neural scene reconstruction approaches \cite{stolzle2022reconstructing,hoeller2022neural}, our approach additionally provides the reconstruction uncertainty for each grid, which may further improve the robustness of various downstream tasks.
+Our main contributions include: \begin{itemize} \item We propose an end-to-end framework for robust online neural terrain reconstruction to generate dense elevation maps from noisy and sparse LiDAR observations. \item We design a computational-efficient point cloud pre-processing approach to represent and maintain essential point features for high-quality mapping. \item We develop a generative Bayesian model that recovers detailed urban terrain structures and provides pixel-wise reconstruction uncertainty. \item We deploy our approach on an AGX Xavier for high-quality terrain mapping in real-world scenarios with real-time performance and present motivating examples to show its benefits to downstream robotic tasks. \end{itemize}